shashankrnr32/KannadaTTS-Application/Core/README.md

 ## Ubuntu 18.04 on WSL <sup><sub>(Windows Subsystem for Linux)</sup></sub>

-Given Below are the steps to install and run Kannada Speech synthesis on `Ubuntu -18.04  WSL`
+Given Below are the steps to install and run Kannada Speech synthesis on `Ubuntu18.04  WSL`

 References in the following tutorial,